mattshoe/kdux/README.md

 ### The **Kdux** Pattern

 At the heart of **Kdux** is the Redux pattern, a well-established approach to managing state in a predictable and traceable manner.
-The **Kdux Pattern** revolves around four core principles:
+The **Kdux Pattern** revolves around these core principles:

 1. **Single Source of Truth:** Your state is stored in a single object, which ensures consistency and provides a clear and accessible snapshot of the application at any point in time.
-2. **Cohesive State:** You application should group only related state data into the same `Store`/`State`, to avoid enormous and unwieldy state objects and logic.
-States should only be as large as they are cohesive.
-Meaning you should group all related State together, but not unrelated states.
+2. **Cohesive State:** You application should group only related state data into the same `Store`/`State` to avoid unwieldy state objects and logic.
+States should only be as large as they are cohesive; meaning you should group as much related State together as you can, but not unrelated states.
 3. **State is Read-Only:** The state cannot be modified directly.
 Instead, actions are dispatched to indicate the intent to change the state.
 This ensures that all state transitions are explicit, traceable, and follow a predictable flow.
 4. **Changes are Made with Pure Functions:** Reducers are pure functions that take the current state and an action as